 This vulnerability could never be popular, and literature always remains an exclusive experience appreciated by only a few.
 There is a question of why anyone would seek this experience of vulnerability, though this is not such a difficult question to answer.
-The appeal concerns the self-creation of the world, where there is joy in experiencing the ongoing emergence of an epoch.
+The appeal concerns the self-creation of the world, where there is joy in experiencing the emergence of an epoch.
 This also implies an ethical sense of responsibility, where the reader/writer of literature becomes a custodian for a process that we could call sublimation.
-But what is sublimation?
+But what do we mean by sublimation?

 During the previous century, there were debates over the high-culture which would be more sublimated versus the low-culture which would be less sublimated.
-These debates naïvely assumed that the sense of this term sublimation was already given.
-But by suspending the sense or direction of this concept, we allow it to withdraw into polysemy, which leaves it free to take on a singular sense at some instance (augenblickt) where it could become operatized and then immediately de-operatized.
+These debates often naïvely assumed that the sense of this term sublimation was already given.
+But by suspending the sense or direction of this concept, we allow it to withdraw into polysemy, which leaves it free to take on a singular sense at some instance (augenblickt) where it could become operatized and then de-operatized.
+This instability of sense corresponds with the vital oscillation of the aesthetic.

 A sublimation then is something that happens in a flash, and it is not conceivable outside of the instant where it occurs.
 There is no general schematic of what takes place.
 This is an esoteric event, and so we are not obliged to explain what happens there.
 But if this event is truly effective, then it means that something did occur which is in some sense irreversible.